Anton Rippon

 Anton Rippon (born 20 December 1944) is a British award-winning newspaper columnist, journalist, author and publisher.

 Career as a journalist

-He was born in Derby and grew up there.
+ANTON RIPPON was born in Derby and grew up there.
 He has spent almost all his working life in the newspaper and publishing industry including working as a reporter for the Derby Evening Telegraph and as a feature writer for the Nottingham Evening Post.
 He was a football writer for the Sunday Telegraph, covering the Midlands and South Yorkshire, and editor of the Footballer Magazine and the Sports Journalists' Association of Great Britain Year Book and he also worked for Derby County's media department.
+As a freelance his work has appeared in a wide range of national newspapers and magazines including The Guardian, The Times and The Independent and he has written radio documentaries for the BBC.
+He has appeared on BBC TV, ITV and Sky Sports.
+In 1982, he founded Breedon Books, the sports and history publisher that he sold in 2003 to resume writing full-time.